typedb/typedb-ml/kglib/kgcn/README.md

 ## How Does Message Passing Work?

+Message passing is an iterative process.
+On each `superstep` messages are passed simultaneously (such that they don't influence each other) between elements of the graph.
+These messages are then used to update the state of graph elements.

 A KGCN is a learned graph message-passing algorithm.
-Neural network components are learned, and are used to transform the messages that are passed around the graph.
+Neural network components transform the messages that are passed around the graph.
+This transformation is learned in order to pass useful updates around the graph.

+In our case, the algorithm looks like this:

 ```
 for step in supersteps: